MARKSMEN ANNOUNCES DRILLING PROGRAM UPDATE | MarketScreener

 CALGARY, ALBERTA, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Marksmen Energy Inc. (“Marksmen” or the “Company”) (TSX: MAH) is pleased to announce the following update to its drilling program:
+29, 2022 (GLOBE NEWSWIRE) -- Marksmen Energy Inc. (“Marksmen” or the “Company”) (TSXV: MAH) is pleased to announce the following update to its drilling program:

-Portage County, Ohio – Marksmen and its working interest partner, PEP Drilling LLC (“PEP”), commenced the recompletion of the Reese #1 well on July 25, 2022.
-Marksmen is managing the recompletion and will pay 100% of the capital costs to earn an 80% working interest.
+Pickaway County, Ohio – Marksmen, as part of its continuing agreement with its long-term partner, Houghton Investments LLC (“Houghton”) will drill three additional Cambrian Knox Davis Holbrook offset wells.
+The Davis Holbrook #3 (“DH3) well, was spudded on August 24, 2022, surface casing has been set and currently drilling ahead with total depth estimated to be reached on September 2, 2022.
+The well will then be tested, completed (acidized but no hydraulic fracturing is required), and tied-in.
+The well is planned to be put on production on or around September 16, 2022.

-The lower Rose Run formation has been plugged back and 44 feet of 100 feet of the higher Clinton Sandstone pay zone formation was perforated and acidized on August 8, 2022.
-On August 22, 2022, the Clinton Sandstone reservoir was hydraulically stimulated with over 2,000 barrels of solution and 300 sacks of sand injected at 3,050 PSI.
-Well clean-up activities, including flowback and swabbing, are currently ongoing and will be followed by installing of tubing, rods and a bottom hole pump.
-Then a pumpjack and tanks already on location and provided by PEP, as part of the joint agreement, will be tied in.
-This is expected to be followed by commercial production of oil and gas.
+The DH1 analogous well was drilled in 2016 and has produced over 70,500 gross barrels to date and it is considered one of the best wells drilled in this area of Ohio in many years.
+Payout on the DH1 and the DH2 wells was achieved in three to four months.

 For additional information regarding this news release please contact Archie Nesbitt, Director, and CEO of the Company at (403) 265-7270 or e-mail ajnesbitt@marksmenenergy.com.